LarsNorlander/dev-diary/manning-deep-learning.md

 ### 7:31 PM

 Today was a bit of a long day, so I don't think I'll learn much if I force myself to read today.
 I'll probably start chapter 5 tomorrow.

+## November 6, 2018

+### 9:06 PM

+Took a break from the book today and watched a few videos by 1Blue3Brown on neural networks.
+For some reason, watching something and learning visually helps quite well.